-These criteria for assigning priority status were applied to the 2019 MPC.
-However, due to the reduced number of completed Hospital pairs in the 2019 cycle, a smaller number of SBD nodes was fielded in 2019 compared to recent years.
+These criteria for assigning priority status were applied to the 2023 MPC.
 All High and Medium priority nodes and subsamples of the Low and Extra Low priority nodes were fielded.
 Low and Extra Low priority nodes were undersampled relative to the High and Medium priority nodes.
 The sample was constructed such that all nodes in a pair were fielded.
 Release of SBD pairs emphasized High priority nodes so that SBD providers and billing services would have ample time to respond.
-Three waves were used in the 2019 SBD cycle, though the timing of the first sample release was delayed, as was the start of the SBD production period, due to non-SBD data collection extensions.
-In the 2019 cycle, the SBD production period ran for 12 weeks (from 10/21/20 to 1/8/21), as opposed to the more typical range of 20-24 weeks, due to the COVID-19 challenges during the non-SBD data collection period.
-This primarily impacted SBD large provider work, which usually begins in late August to allow more lead time to obtain records from providers that have longer turnaround times for MPC requests.
-Detailed dates for the 2016-2019 data collection periods can be found in Table 3-2 of this deliverable..
+Four waves were used in the 2023 SBD cycle.

-Prior to SBD sample release and data collection a computer algorithm was used to identify instances of overlapping OBD and SBD providers.
-The OBD and SBD provider identification numbers were required to be the same in order to be considered a match by the computer algorithm.
-Four situations were considered (node counts are from the set of nodes selected for data collection, that is, those that were held from data collection because they were Low priority are not included in the counts reported in this section):
+Prior to SBD sample release and data collection, a computer algorithm identified instances of overlapping OBD and SBD providers.
+The OBD and SBD provider identification numbers were required to be the same to be considered a match by the computer algorithm.
+Nodes identified as directly overlapping an OBD were excluded from subsequent subsampling and from SBD data collection.
+Four situations were considered.

-1. Direct node match-As in recent previous cycles, nodes were filled using the overlap pair with an S-code event (that is, an inpatient, ER, or outpatient event) on the same date at the node.
-The following situations were also used to automatically link OBD and SBD nodes:
+- 1. Direct node match-As in recent previous cycles, nodes were filled using the overlap pair with an S-code event (that is, an inpatient, ER, or outpatient event) on the same date at the node.
+The following situations were also used to automatically link OBD and SBD nodes: - a.

-- a.
 Events where the OBD location of service is a physician's office and the SBD location is outpatient, dates of service are the same, and charges and payments are not the same; - b.
 Events where the SBD location is an inpatient and the OBD date of service is within the range of the inpatient stay (excluding first and last day); and - c.
 Events where the SBD location of service is either outpatient or inpatient, the CPT4 codes for the OBD are associated with Hospital events and are not used in ambulatory settings, and the date of service is either the same for an outpatient event or within the date range of the inpatient event, including the first and last day of the stay.

-In the 2019 Cycle, 68 nodes were identified as a direct node match.
+In the 2023 cycle, 69 nodes were identified as a direct node match.